OHDSI/KnowledgeBase/LAERTES/Schema/postgresql/README.md

 - additional-load-scripts/DRUG_UNIVERSE.sql : used to generating negative drug-HOI controls - the universe includes those DRUGS that have at least one evidence item from some evidence source (as defined in the query)

 - additional-load-scripts/PENELOPE_WEBAPI.sql : a table used in the WebAPI to connect roll up and summary drug-HOI data to linkouts

+- additional-load-scripts/CONDITIONS_AND_CHILDREN_CONDITIONS.sql : table that assists with roll ups on the conditions table

+- additional-load-scripts/POSITIVE_NEGATIVE_CONTROL_BETAS.sql : table that assists with the negative control application

 ---------------------------------------------------------------
 NOTES ON April 1 2016 LOAD